Sha Tau Kok: Border with mainland China

+The Chung Ying Street checkpoint building was opened on 23 December 2024.

 Public housing

 Sha Tau Kok Chuen is a public housing estate within the Sha Tau Kok Closed Area built to accommodate the residents affected by the clearance of the area.
 It consists of 51 low-rise blocks completed in 1988, 1989 and 1991, and it is the public housing estate with the most number of blocks in Hong Kong.

 Demographics

 Most residents are descendent from Hakka-farming or Hoklo-fishing backgrounds.
 As both farming and fishing have declined in the past few decades, better-educated young people tend to move out to live and work in urban areas and overseas.
 However, older villagers remain, most of whom live in Sha Tau Kok Chuen or in nearby villages.
 Many working families return to visit on the weekends, during festivals or on holidays to attend ceremonies, such as the deity-thanking ceremony at the Tin Hau temple in Yim Liu Ha.

 As of the 2021 census, Sha Tau Kok has a population of 4,056 people.
 The male-to-female ratio is about 1.19, i.e. 835 females for every 1,000 males.
 The median age is 46.7 years old.
 The median monthly household income is HK$27,650.